MrHooRa/STAT-Major/README.md

     │  │
     │  └── libs         # Store the library files, e.g., validation, sanitization, etc.
     │     ├── manage            # All functions for manage dashboard.
+    │     │  ├── manageFun.php          # Contain general functions for use in manage page
-    │     │  └── manage_subjects.php    # Contain all functions for manage subjects (Such as add, edit and remove subjects) │     │
+    │     │  └── manage_subjectsFun.php # Contain all functions for manage subjects (Such as add, edit and remove subjects) │     │
     │     ├── database.php      # Contain all database function (such as connect, select, etc...)
     │     └── subjectsFun.php   # Contain all functions used subject page in public folder.